Personal Injury Lawyer

 Gifting is a means of leaving your beneficiaries with some of your assets before you die.
 A gift can be cash, property, investments, funds or any other holdings and possessions you’re willing to part with early.
 You also have the option to pay for someone else’s medical expenses or school tuition tax free.
 You can gift up to nearly $12 million before federal taxes kick in.

 Instead of leaving behind all your money at once when you pass away, which could incur taxes if it’s greater than $12 million, you can give up to a certain amount each year to specific individuals.
 Each individual can receive up to $15,000 from you annually, and you can gift to as many people as you would like.
 Just know that if you go over that amount, you’ll have to pay taxes on the extra.

 An exception to the rule lies with couples.
 They have the option to combine their annual amount to $30,000 and can only be taxed on money over that number.
 In addition, couples can give gifts to each other without limits.

 Why You Should Gift

 Estate planning is all about increasing what is left behind to your loved ones while decreasing the hassle of the transfer.
-Since gifting is tax free, you’ll be leaving your beneficiaries with a lot more than they would get after taxes.
-Gifting while you are still alive also means the value of your gifts have a chance to increase for your beneficiaries over time, making an even larger gift that is still totally free.
+Since gifting is tax-free, you’ll be leaving your beneficiaries with a lot more than they would get after taxes.
+Gifting while you are still alive also means the value of your gifts has a chance to increase for your beneficiaries over time, making an even larger gift that is still totally free.
 The last reason you may want to gift is purely sentimental: you can give it to someone in person and get to see them enjoy it.